US refiners' 2020 plans could shift as heavy fuel becomes expensive

 The move was expected to make heavy crude oil cheap as most refiners worldwide shifted to lighter crudes that yield compliant lower-sulfur fuels - and benefit complex US refiners that possess greater capability to break down that heavy crude into high-margin products.

-The benefit to complex refiners from the regulatory change "is going to be less than people thought", he said.

 Heavy crude once fetched a big discount compared with light crude, but it has narrowed after sanctions on Iran and Venezuela.
-That weighed on first-quarter earnings for major independent refiners Valero Energy and Phillips 66.
+That weighed on first-quarter earnings for major independent refiners Valero Energy Corp and Phillips 66 .

 US refiners rely on cokers to break down residual oils into other refined products, including gasoil and naphtha.
 Refineries without that capability typically process more light crude, produced in abundance by the United States, versus heavy crude, which US refiners have to import.